-Madame Tussauds: a fascinating History
+Madame Tussauds: behind the wax, a fascinating history

 In 1794, the French Revolution ended and Marie inherited Dr. Philippe Curtius’ wax collection.
 For the next 33 years, she toured Europe showcasing this collection.
 She married Francois Tussaud in 1795, took his surname, and then renamed her show as Madame Tussaud’s (the ‘s has been abandoned since).

-By 1835, Marie Tussaud had settled down in Baker Street, London, and opened a museum.
 One of the main attractions of her museum was the Chamber of Horrors, named after Punch Magazine used this term to evoke the Museum’s Separate Room where gruesome relics of the French Revolution were displayed.

-In 1850 Madame Tussaud died and her grandsons took over the management of the venue and moved the attraction to its current site on Marylebone Road in 1884.
 Since then, the Museum has resisted several ownership changes, fires, and bombs destroying the museum and its collection on several occasions, and developed branches around the world (bringing the number to 21 Madame Tussauds in the world!).

 The collection of the Museum counts more than 300 wax figures, getting bigger every year, and ranges from historical and royal figures, to film celebrities, sports legends, music superstars…